AdobeDocs/experience-manager-cloud-service.nl-NL/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool/getting-started-content-transfer-tool.md

    ![afbeelding](/help/move-to-cloud-service/content-transfer-tool/assets-ctt/ctt02.png)

-1. De onderstaande console wordt weergegeven wanneer u de eerste migratieset maakt.
+1. The console below appears when you create the first migration set.
 Klik op **Create Migration Set** om een nieuwe migratieset te maken.

    ![afbeelding](/help/move-to-cloud-service/content-transfer-tool/assets-ctt/ctt03.png)

    >[!NOTE]
-   >Als u bestaande migratiesets hebt, zal de console de lijst van bestaande migratiesets met hun huidige status tonen.
+   >If you have existing migration sets, the console will display the list of existing migration sets with their current status.

 1. Vul de velden in **Migratieset maken** scherm, zoals hieronder beschreven.